Hien-Trinh/charity-lookup/README.md

 #### Javascript

 First, Javascript is a high-level programming language with simple syntax – similar to that of Python.
 As a result, it’s easy to pick up for a Python programmer.
-Secondly, Javascript is the most popular programming language for web applications’ client-side behavior thanks to its abundance of third-party libraries (“Usage Statistics of JavaScript as Client-side Programming Language on Websites, August 2022”).
+Secondly, Javascript is the most popular programming language for web applications’ client-side behavior thanks to its abundance of third-party libraries <sup>[[2]]([https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=42](https://w3techs.com/technologies/details/cp-javascript/))</sup>.

 #### React and Next.js